Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 One of Urbit's innovations is to invent mappings from octet to pronounceable three-letter syllables, so that you can pronounce 8-, 16-, 32-, 64- or 128-bit addresses, making them memorable, though not meaningful.
-To decorrelate names with same address prefix and prevent confusion, a simple bijective mangling function is applied to an address before to extract its pronounciation.
+So that names with the same address prefix shall _not_ sound the same, a simple bijective mangling function is applied to an address before to extract its pronounciation.
+This deemphasizes the signing authority behind an identity: the reputation of a person shouldn't too easily wash onto another just because they used the same registrar;
+and it's easier to avoid a "hash collision" in people's minds by having vaguely related but notably different identities have notably different names.
 This constitutes an interesting take on
 [Zooko's Triangle](https://en.wikipedia.org/wiki/Zooko%27s%5Ftriangle).
 Actually, care was taken so that the syllables would _not_ be too meaningful